snishu/Migraine-Risk-Detection/README.md

 # 🧠 Migraine Risk Detection using Machine Learning

-A final-year B.Tech (CSE) project that predicts a person's **migraine risk level (Low / Medium / High)** from everyday lifestyle and health factors — sleep, stress, screen time, hydration, caffeine, family history, hormonal changes, and more — using a trained ML classifier, wrapped in a Flask web application.
+A Third-year B.Tech (Information Technology) project that predicts a person's **migraine risk level (Low / Medium / High)** from everyday lifestyle and health factors — sleep, stress, screen time, hydration, caffeine, family history, hormonal changes, and more — using a trained ML classifier, wrapped in a Flask web application.